dbpolglase/tUI/Manual-en.md

                   int (*checkEdit)(int * caracter));
 </code></pre>
 <h3 id="data-passing">Data Passing</h3>
-<p>Sometimes it may be necessary to pass data between views, or more clearly, between user callbacks.<br>
+<p>Sometimes it may be necessary to pass data between Views, or more clearly, between user callbacks.<br>
 For this, a FILO stack (First Input Last Output) is provided, in which texts can be deposited for later retrieval.<br>
 The interface is part of the text class included in text.h and has two functions:</p>
 <pre><code>c